axvr/archive/2026/void/README.md

 - _Implementation: 2026-05-01 – 2026-04-25,_
 - _Experimentation: 2026-01-18 – Present._

-I will write blog post about this...
+I will write blog post about this, coming soon...

 We've all seen code like the below.
 It isn't explicit about what the output looks like.
 This is a big reason why people fear dynamically typed languages.